sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## AzureOutput
+To install with pip, run `pip install opsbox-azure-output`.
+To install with UV, run `uv add opsbox-azure-output`

 ### Overview
 The AzureOutput plugin creates and manages Azure DevOps work items based on pipeline outputs, facilitating effective issue tracking and resolution.